wherrera10/DoseCalculators.jl/README.md

 ## Usage:

 First you should define a function which takes named  arguments weight = kg, height = cm, and age = years.

 See the file examples/Medications.jl for examples of formulas.

+This type of app does not consider concomitant medications.
+If there are such issues, consider mention in the text of `rlabel`.
 <br /><br />

 #### <em>Always</em> sanity check medical apps for errors!
 Unchecked unit or decimal place errors <em>can kill!</em>